 2. Give Your Audience Time To Retain Your Content

-When you’re planning on giving a TED talk, the most significant gift you can give your audience is a moment to absorb your content.
+When planning a speech for the TED stage, the most significant gift you can give your audience is a moment to absorb your content.
 This concept of paying attention to your audience is why comedians often pause after delivering a joke.
 They understand if you don’t have time to process the joke, you won’t laugh; and more than likely won’t return to another one of their shows.

-Plan out pauses in your script as you prepare to give a TEDx talk.
+Plan out pauses in your script as you prepare to speak at a TEDx event.
 If you don’t incorporate breaths ahead of time, you might rush through your talk when it’s time to deliver it.
-However, if you intentionally create a habit around pausing after crucial moments, it gives your audience time to rest and retain what you’re telling them.
+However, if you intentionally create a habit around pausing after crucial moments, your audience has the time to rest and retain what you’re telling them.

 3. Plan On-Stage Movement

 Have you ever acted in a play?
 If so, you know that directors often make stagehands mark off certain areas with tape.
 This taping method helps actors know where to go during different scenes and creates muscle memory while giving their lines in practice.